 We are committed to guiding and collaborating with investigators on the following tasks:

 - Choosing the best review methodology to fit your timeline, question scope and discipline

 - Identifying relevant databases for searching the scholarly literature, including the gray literature

-- Designing and implementing complex, database-specific search strategies.
+- Designing and implementing complex, database-specific search strategies

-- Finding and evaluating systematic reviews that have already been published.
+- Finding and evaluating systematic reviews that have already been published

-Librarians are also available to provide in-class instruction on systematic review methodology.
-To request an instruction session or workshop, fill out the Instruction Request Form and indicate your interest in systematic reviews.

-If you have any questions about this service, please write to us at firstname.lastname@example.org.
+Librarians are available to provide in-class instruction on systematic review methodology.
+To request an instruction session or workshop, or if you have any other questions about this service, please write to us at firstname.lastname@example.org.

 If you are a researcher at Weill Cornell Medical College, please submit a request on the Weill Cornell Systematic Review Service Page.